venu-shastri/ooad-uml-knowledge/use-cases.md

 - Is oriented toward satisfying a user's goal

 ## How do we describe use cases?
-Textual or tabular descriptions
+- Textual or tabular description
-User stories
+- User stories
-Diagrams
+- Diagrams

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNTU4MzI5NV19
+eyJoaXN0b3J5IjpbMTQ4MTc4NTMwOV19
 -->